2010 Norway terror plot

 The 2010 Norway terror plot was a Norway-based plan to bomb the Danish newspaper Jyllands-Posten and to kill the cartoonist Kurt Westergaard.
-Two men with links to Al-Qaeda were convicted for the plot, while a third person was acquitted for terror charges.
+Two men with links to Al-Qaeda were convicted of the plot, while a third person was acquitted of terror charges.

 Background

-After investigations by Norwegian intelligence in cooperation with US and British intelligence, three men with residence in Norway were arrested on 8 July 2010 in what was described as part of the largest terrorist network uncovered since the September 11 attacks.
+After investigations by Norwegian intelligence in cooperation with US and British intelligence, three Norwegian residents were arrested on 8 July 2010 in what was described as part of the largest terrorist network uncovered since the September 11 attacks.
 The men were thought to be part of an Al-Qaeda cell in Norway with links to the network responsible for the 2009 New York City Subway and United Kingdom plot, and were charged with conspiracy to commit one or more acts of terrorism in Norway.
 The plots were thought to have been ordered by Saleh al-Somali, and to have had links to Adnan Gulshair el Shukrijumah.
 At least two of the suspects had regularly attended the Muslim Cultural Center in Sarpsborg, a radical mosque known for its militant views.